Calls and Opportunities: Public Art Program

 Confidentiality of information

 Personal information in your application is collected under the authority of the City Council approved Public Art Policy.
 Personal information will only be used for evaluating your application and administering the City of Ottawa Public Art Program.
 City of Ottawa employees and peer assessment committee members are required to treat both the content of applications and the deliberations of the committee as confidential.
-Committee members turn in their copies of materials for shredding and delete their computer files at the end of the peer assessment meeting.
+Committee members turn in their copies of materials for shredding and delete their computer files at the end of the peer assessment committee meeting.

 Contact us